rusefi/hw_microRusEfi/readme.md

 * CAN connectivity on the plug
 * USB connectivity on the plug
 * SPI and TTL available on PCB

-# Will be supported soon
-* stepper IAC support
+* stepper IAC support (beta testing please report your results!)